PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 ```

 !!!Tip
-    After copying the example above, don't forget to replace `[WORKING_DIRECTORY]` with the name of the directory where your flow folder and `prefect.yaml` live.
+    After copying the example above, don't forget to replace `<WORKING-DIRECTORY>` with the name of the directory where your flow folder and `prefect.yaml` live.
+You'll also need to replace `<PATH-TO-ARTIFACT-REGISTRY>` with the path to the Docker repository in your Google Artifact Registry.

 To get a better understanding of the different components of the `prefect.yaml` file above and what they do, feel free to read this next section.
 Otherwise, you can skip ahead to *Flow Deployment*.

-In the `build` section of the `prefect.yaml` file two steps are executed at deployment build time:
+In the `build` section of the `prefect.yaml` the following step is executed at deployment build time:

-1. `prefect.deployments.steps.run_shell_script` : runs a shell command which configures Docker to authenticate with GCR using your Google Cloud credentials.
-2. `prefect_docker.deployments.steps.build_docker_image` : builds a Docker image automatically which uses the name and tag chosen previously.
+1. `prefect_docker.deployments.steps.build_docker_image` : builds a Docker image automatically which uses the name and tag chosen previously.

 !!!Warning
     If you are using an ARM-based chip (such as an M1 or M2 Mac), you'll want to ensure that you add `platform: linux/amd64` to your `build_docker_image` step to ensure that your docker image uses an AMD architecture.
 For example:

     ```yaml
     - prefect_docker.deployments.steps.build_docker_image:
     id: build_image
     requires: prefect-docker>=0.3.1
-    image_name: gcr.io/prefect-project/gcp-weather-image
+    image_name: us-east1-docker.pkg.dev/prefect-project/my-docker-repository/gcp-weather-image
     tag: latest
     dockerfile: auto
     platform: linux/amd64
     ```

-The `push` section sends the Docker image to GCR, so that it can be easily accessed by the worker for flow run execution.
+The `push` section sends the Docker image to the Docker repository in your Google Artifact Registry, so that it can be easily accessed by the worker for flow run execution.

+The `pull` section sets the working directory for the process prior to importing your flow.

 In the `deployments` section of the `prefect.yaml` file above, you'll see that there is a deployment declaration named `gcp-weather-deploy`.
 Within the declaration, the entrypoint for the flow is specified along with some default parameters which will be passed to the flow at runtime.
 Last but not least, the name of the workpool that we created in step 2 of this guide is specified.

-#### Flow Deployment
+#### Flow deployment
 Once you're happy with the specifications in the `prefect.yaml` file, run the following command in the terminal to deploy your flow:

 ```bash